Richard Hy: Social media career

-Law enforcement
+Law enforcement career

+District C Police Station in Buffalo, New York, where Hy was briefly stationed in 2013.

 Hy joined the Buffalo Police Department in 2012, starting out by patrolling the A district in South Buffalo.
 In 2013, Hy transferred to the C district, composed of predominantly black neighborhoods, then to E district, also composed of predominantly minority groups.

 In 2014, Hy joined Strike Force, a special unit targeting gangs, drugs, and firearms.
 He was subject to two use-of-force complaints while in the unit, though internal affairs dubbed these incidents "not sustained".
 Hy's friends reported in February 2016 that he had made over 300 arrests and confiscated over 20 illegal firearms up to that point while he was part of the unit.

+By 2015, Hy had four use-of-force complaints on record, all of which were deemed either "not sustained" or "unfounded" by internal affairs.
 In October 2015, Hy was recorded in a struggle with a man, and was accused by bystanders of choking him.
 It was later confirmed that Hy was attempting to prevent the man from choking on 39 bags of cocaine that he had swallowed before he was taken to the hospital.

-By 2015, Hy had four use-of-force complaints on record, all of which were deemed either "not sustained" or "unfounded" by internal affairs.

 In 2016, Hy was temporarily suspended from his position without pay for violating social media rules by the Buffalo Police Department, particularly for creating videos while on the job, and mostly on police property.
 On September 13, 2016, Hy was suspended from the department again.
 He was charged with second-degree harassment, third-degree assault, and criminal obstruction of breathing after he and another officer got into a fight with local teenagers filming a rap video.
 The police report stated that Hy had threatened and berated the group and headbutted one in the face after they refused to give him the passcode to their cellphone.
 He also chased down the same victim and choked him in a headlock.
 Police reported that he appeared intoxicated and that his breath smelled of alcohol as Hy presented a bag of cannabis he had taken from them.
 Hy reportedly also referred to the teens using the n-word.
 Hy pleaded guilty to one charge of disorderly conduct, and was fined and sentenced to 50 hours of community service.